joelklabo/buddy/README.md

-# `buddy` — Pick a transport, pick an agent, pick an action.
+# buddy — Pick a transport, pick an agent, pick an action

 ![buddy logo](assets/buddy-hero-wide.png)